w3f/polkadot-wiki/docs/learn/learn-jam-chain.md

 the parachains service, this is where the transactions and all of the blockchain inputs are entered.

-The JAM security apparatus consists a two-stage processing where the Refine function accepts a work item as an input and yields a work result as an output, which gets fed into the Accumulate function (First Refine, then Accumulate.)
-Work items are refined into work results, and therefore, a work package containing many work items is refined into a **work report**, which is the corresponding results of several items.
+The JAM security apparatus consists a two-stage processing where the Refine function accepts a work item as an input and yields a work result as an output, which gets fed into the Accumulate function (first Refine, then Accumulate).
+Work items are refined into **work results**, and therefore, a work package containing many work items is refined into a **work report**, which is the corresponding results of several items.
 A work package can be assigned that uses one core for a specific time slot (typically a period of 6 seconds).

 ## JAM is Transactionless

-JAM fundamentally differs from a smart contract chain in the fact that it's **transactionless**.
-There are no transactions in JAM: Everything is permissionless and the input first goes through a Refine stage.
-So the service pre-refines all of the input that is transformed into these work reports, these sets of work results.
-Then, those work results make their way onto the chain.
+JAM distinguishes itself from smart contract chains by operating transactionlessly.
+There are no transactions within JAM; all actions are permissionless and initially undergo a Refine stage.
+During this stage, the service pre-refines input data, transforming it into work reports consisting of work results.
+Subsequently, these work results are transferred onto the chain.

-So if there are no transactions, how does anything make its way from the external world in?
-Well, there is still extrinsic information of a specific format.
-There are five kinds of extrinsic in JAM:
+Despite the absence of transactions, JAM still accommodates extrinsic information of a specific format.
+There are five types of extrinsic information:

 - Guarantees
 - Assurances